BabusDublinCoding/MS3-Body50Plus/README.md

 - I want to have the ability to Create, Read, Update and Delete my exercises

 **All Users**
-- I would like to be able to contact Build a Body after 50
+- I would like to be able to contact Body50+
 - I would like to be able to add/edit/delete exercise information
 - I would like to be able to add/edit/delete my information